Welcome to part 2 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This second post features entries #90 to #81.

 Saga distinguishes itself from the norm with some inspired dialogue and fresh takes on established character tropes.
 Edge makes a nice enough transition from confused soldier to saviour and his relationship with Azel is pretty bleak albeit quite intriguing at the same time.
 Villain Crayman becomes more of an anti-hero by the end and there are a host of wonderfully fleshed out supporting characters including the absent minded mechanic and an overly corrupt councilman.

 Every good RPG worth its salt needs an equally good battle system and in this regard Saga does not disappoint.
 All fighting is done from atop your dragon with various enemies positioned in the center of a radar on your HUD.
 You can circle around the enemy in an effort to find a weak spot and sometimes to avoid certain power attacks aimed in your direction.
-There are many twists that can change up a battle progress including walls that block movement, swarms of ablative enemies protecting their leader and weak spots that are located right near an enemy’s most powerful facing weapon.
+There are many twists that can mix up a battle including walls that block movement, swarms of ablative enemies protecting their leader and weak spots that are located right near an enemy’s most powerful facing weapon.

 You have access to two main attacks including Edge’s standard firearm (great for sniping weak spots) and the dragon’s own powerful laser beams which cause heavy damage to multiple targets at once.
 The powerful “berserk” powers act as special skills or magic that can only be used once the relevant gauge has been filled.
 These techniques grant you an advantage in combat by either raising your stats or unleashing widespread devastation upon an unsuspecting foe.